jirutka/commons-hibernate/README.md

 ## Content

+- Implementation of [GenericDAO](http://github.com/jirutka/commons-persistence/) for Hibernate
-- Abstract decorator for Hibernate (with generic method chaining).
+- Abstract decorator for _Criteria_ (with generic method chaining)
+- Extended decorator for _Criteria_ that implements the Visitor pattern for easy extensibility
+- HibernateUtils

 ## Download